 Typical eligible tasks/activities may include cooperative agreement oversight, procuring a Qualified Environmental Professional, inventory work, community engagement (including using participant support costs associated with up to one community liaison per target area (see Section I.B. for details)), site selection, securing site access, Phase I and Phase II environmental site assessments, cleanup planning at a specific site (including developing an Analysis of Brownfield Cleanup Alternatives (ABCA), and coordination with the local health agency on health monitoring activities.
 Planning tasks/activities may include reuse planning, the development of an area-wide plan, conducting market feasibility studies, evaluating infrastructure needs, etc.

-If applicable, identify tasks/activities that are necessary to carry out the grant that will be contributed by sources other than the EPA grant, such as in-kind resources or funding contributed by your organization.
+If applicable, identify tasks/activities that are needed to support or complement the grant that will be contributed by sources other than the EPA grant, such as leveraged resources or funding contributed by your organization.
 (For example, the applicant does not charge the EPA grant for salary dollars and therefore contributes its own resources to carry out programmatic oversight activities or grant administration.)
 (Do not duplicate sources listed in 1.c.i.
 Resources Needed for Site Reuse.)

 Anticipated Project Schedule

-Discuss the anticipated schedule and timing for the EPA-funded activities outlined above in 3.a.i.
+Discuss the anticipated schedule and timeline for the EPA-funded activities outlined above in 3.a.i.
 Project Implementation during the 4-year period of performance.